Greyhound Lines: 1945–1983: expansion, desegregation, and diversification

+Freedom Rides and the civil rights movement

 In 1955, the Interstate Commerce Commission ruled in the case of Keys v.
 Carolina Coach Co. that U.S. interstate bus operations, such as Greyhound's, could not be segregated by race.
 In 1960, in the case of Boynton v.
 Virginia, the U.S. Supreme Court found that an African American had been wrongfully convicted for trespassing in a "whites only" terminal area.

 In May 1961, Civil Rights Movement activists organized interracial Freedom Rides as proof of the desegregation rulings.
 On May 14, a mob attacked a pair of buses (a Greyhound and a Trailways) traveling from Washington, D.C., to New Orleans, Louisiana, and slashed the Greyhound bus's tires.
 Several miles outside of Anniston, Alabama, the mob forced the Greyhound bus to stop, broke its windows, and firebombed it.
 The mob held the bus' doors shut, intending to burn the riders to death.
 Sources disagree, but either an exploding fuel tank or an undercover state investigator brandishing a revolver caused the mob to retreat.
 When the riders escaped the bus, the mob beat them, while warning shots fired into the air by highway patrolmen prevented them from being lynched.
 Additional Freedom Riders were beaten by a mob at the Greyhound Station in Montgomery Alabama.

 The Civil Rights Act of 1964's Title II and Title III broadened protections beyond federally regulated carriers such as Greyhound, to include non-discrimination in hotels, restaurants, and other public accommodations, as well as state and local government buildings.

+Late 1960s, 1970s, and early 1980s

 Later in the 1960s, Greyhound leadership ridership declined and Greyhound used the profitable bus operations to invest in other industries.

 In 1966, Gerald H. Trautman became president and CEO of the company.

 In 1970, the company acquired Armour and Company meat-packing company, which owned the Dial deodorant soap brand, for $400 million.

 In 1971, Greyhound moved its headquarters to Phoenix, Arizona.

 The company also acquired Traveller's Express money orders, MCI and TMC bus manufacturing companies, and airliner leasing.

-Greyhound began to hire African American and female drivers in the late 1970s.
+In the late 1970s, Greyhound began hiring African American and female drivers for the first time.